nathanaelyao/SEC-Edgar-Visualizer/README.md

 # SEC-Edgar-Visualizer

-React Native Application to visualize data on companies and 13F filings from institutional investors.
+React Native Application using SEC EDGAR API to visualize data on companies and 13F filings from institutional investors.

 Pictures of App:
 <div style="display: flex;">